byte-cook/vault/README.md

 Import plaintext file to vault:
 ```
-cat <plaintextfile> | vault.py --import <targetfile>
+cat <plaintextfile> | vault.py --import <file>
 ```

 Edit encrypted file in interactive mode:
 ```
-vault.py <targetfile>
+vault.py <file>
 Enter master password:
 Enter your command.
 Use "-h" to get help.
   >
 ```
-If <targetfile> is missing the default file is used.
+If the file parameter is missing, the default file is used.
 If the given file does not exist, a new file will be created.

 ### Interactive editor mode to edit the file